elixir-nebulex/nebulex_redis_adapter/README.md

       endpoint1_conn_opts: [
         host: "127.0.0.1",
         port: 6379,
-        # Add the password if 'requirepass' is on
+        # Add the password if 'requirepass' is enabled
         password: "password"
       ]
     ]